-As the 1300s approached the canons were not as involved in running the concerns of Cockerham.
+As the 1300s approached, the canons were not as involved in running the concerns of Cockerham.
 There had only ever been four of them at most, and now all but one was withdrawn.
 The remaining canon stayed behind to act as the warden, overseeing the renting out of the land to local farmers, along with 29 salt pits.

-In 1477 the last canon left, and the whole of Cockerham estate was rented by John Calvert.
+In 1477, the last canon left and the whole of Cockerham estate was rented by John Calvert.
 In the contract drawn up he had to provide board and lodgings for one or two visiting canons and their horses for a week, when they came up from Leicester to visit.

 What is to be seen today

-The priory probably never had purpose built facilities, with the monastic buildings just being adaptions of pre-existing local ones.
+The priory probably never had purpose-built facilities, with the monastic buildings just being adaptions of pre-existing local ones.
 As we saw earlier, the canons were described as living at the local manor farmhouse which is probably Cockerham Hall Farm today.
 The church of St Michael is on the original site of the building that the canons would have known.
 However, much of it is of a later date.
 The tower is from the early 1500s, but the main body of the church is largely a restoration from 1814, and then again a hundred years later.
 The church sits separate from the village which dates from around 1700.
 It would have been surrounded by an earlier Medieval village, but this was probably moved to its present position due to flooding.

 The site is worth visiting though.
 Base yourself at the church and look around at the lush pasture of the fields around, with views out to the sea.
-See our page on the history of St Michaels’s Church here.
+See our page on the history of St Michael’s Church here.